Cole-Hartman/neovim/README.md

 # Neovim
-Minimal config with LSP and Treesitter using Lazy's modularized setup
+Minimal config with LSP and Treesitter using a modularized Lazy setup